Exciting Projects Crisscross Walt Disney World Resort

 Disney’s Art of Animation Resort (May 2012) - A new resort hotel inspired by Disney animation features 1,120 family suites themed after “The Lion King,” “Cars” and “Finding Nemo,” and 864 themed rooms in “The Little Mermaid” wings.
 Animation themes carry throughout building exteriors and room interiors and feature larger-than-life icons from the animated films in courtyard areas.
 Crowned by a 35-foot-tall model of King Triton, Disney’s Art of Animation Resort is located next to Disney’s Pop Century Resort.

-Royal Guest Rooms (March 2012) — Beginning spring 2012, when Walt Disney World guests stay in the Royal Guest Rooms at Disney’s Port Orleans Resort-Riverside, they’ll discover special treasures left behind by the stars of favorite animated films such as “Aladdin,” “Beauty and the Beast” and “The Princess and the Frog.”
+Royal Guest Rooms (March 2012) – When Walt Disney World guests stay in the Royal Guest Rooms at Disney’s Port Orleans Resort-Riverside, they’ll discover special treasures left behind by the stars of favorite animated films such as “Aladdin,” “Beauty and the Beast” and “The Princess and the Frog.”
 In quarters befitting not only the young Princes and Princesses of the family but also their grown-up King and Queen parents, guests can unwind amid remarkable décor.
 They’ll be able to watch “fireworks” swirl as they recline in ornate beds, curl up in custom linens and more.
 It’s majesty and fun, all rolled into one.
 Each of the 512 Royal Guest Rooms sleeps up to four guests in two queen beds.

 Four Seasons Resort Orlando at Walt Disney World Resort (hotel opening 2014) – Also announced as part of the Walt Disney World expansion for the next decade: the 900-acre luxury resort residential community of Golden Oak, anchored by the prestigious Four Seasons Hotels and Resorts.
 The development, along the northeast border of the property, will include a luxury hotel, 18-hole championship golf course, single- and multi-family vacation homes and fractional ownership vacation homes.